AbdelrahmanHydara/Aura_Mart/README.md

-# 🛒 AuraMart
+# 🛒 ShopX

-AuraMart is an online shopping app that allows users to explore, compare, and buy products easily from different categories — all in one place.
+ShopX is an online shopping app that allows users to explore, compare, and buy products easily from different categories — all in one place.

 ## 🛠️ Tech Stack :